abhishekarya1/DSA-2k23/strings.md

 ---

 **Custom Sort String** ([link](https://leetcode.com/problems/custom-sort-string/)): duplicates in `s` cause issue here in valid ordering.
 Instead of looking for `s` in map built from `order` dict (first approach; more natural but fails).
 Create a map of `s` freqCount and build string by iterating on `order` dict and at the end append the remaining chars in `s` not present in `order` dict.
 Hint is that `order` can be of max length 26, while `s` can be much larger so we its better if we choose to primarily traverse on `order` dict.

+### Stack and Parentheses Problems

+**Make The String Great** ([link](https://leetcode.com/problems/make-the-string-great/description/)): the challenge here is that when an invalid pair is detected
+- make multiple passes using `while(1)` and skip invalid pairs in each iteration until a pass it done and there is no fix done inside that pass (use `flag` to check)
+- use a stack and compare everytime to stack top

+**Minimum Remove to Make Valid Parentheses** ([link](https://leetcode.com/problems/minimum-remove-to-make-valid-parentheses/)): here we are trying not to remove the valid pairings but excessive parentheses.
+The standard trick to solve this is to scan the string twice (once form left to right and one the other way).
+The expected order is `(`s and then `)`s to form valid pairs, any closing char that leads to violation of count `openCnt < 0` is an excessive closing char.
+After the first scan we're supposed to get `openCnt = 0` if eveything is valid and there are no excess opening chars.
+In second scan we mark excessive opening chars.
+- Mark excessive chars with `*`: when copying over to `ans` string, skip `*` chars
+- Use stack and skip pushing excessive chars: the reverse of stack ordering eventually is the final ans